Beverley Feder, FCUSA, FISTD, Examiner

 “The Love of Dance-The Beverley Feder Story”; is a video written and produced by John Takacs through a sponosored grant from the Niagara Council of Arts.
 THis is a well documented tribute to a woman whose life long dedication is to the art of dance.

-Mrs. Hawkesworth holds her Associate Diploma with the Imperial Society of Teachers of Dance, London, England, and her Fellowship with Cecchetti USA and the Cecchetti Council of America.
+Mrs. Hawkesworth holds her Fellowship with the Imperial Society of Teachers of Dance, London, England, Cecchetti USA and the Cecchetti Council of America.
 She is current CUSA Administrator, Residential Summer Course Coordinator, Liaison to the Eastern Committee and sits on the CUSA Board of Directors.
 She was appointed Examiner for Cecchetti USA in August 2012.

 Judith served as Ballet Director for two highly respected Performing Arts and Commercial Dance schools in the Orange County, CA area for 20 years.
 She was a staff member of Huntington Academy of Dance, under the direction of Marnell Himes-Ushijima for 15 years.